geppthailand/gepp-platform-backend/GEPPPlatform/services/integrations/bma/api.md

 ### Image URLs
 - Optional but recommended
 - Should be publicly accessible URLs or pre-signed URLs
-- Multiple images can be added to the same material by sending multiple requests
+- When updating an existing transaction with the same material_id, the new image URL **replaces** the old one (not appended)
 - Images are stored as JSONB array in the database

 ### Transaction Versioning